anomalizer/ngx_aws_auth/README.md

 ```

 ## Known limitations
-The 2.x version of the module currently only has support for GET and HEAD calls.
-This is because
+This version adds support for PUT calls as well.
+The earlier version of the module only had support
-signing request body is complex and has not yet been implemented.
+for GET and HEAD calls.

 ## Credits